jedie/manageprojects/README.md

-│ --remove-all-unused-imports               Remove all unused imports (not just those from the     │ │                                           standard library) via autoflake                        │ │                                           [default: True]                                        │ │ --help                                    Show this message and exit.                            │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
+│ --remove-all-unused-imports               Remove all unused imports (not just those from the     │ │                                           standard library) via autoflake                        │ │                                           [default: True]                                        │ │ --ruff-format                             Use Ruff "format" instead of the default tools         │ │ --ruff-check-fix                          Use Ruff "check --fix" instead of the default tools    │ │ --help                                    Show this message and exit.                            │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```